roe-dl/weewx-sqlupload/README.md

     of their file name extension.
 Effective only for HTML and JavaScript files.
 This can be the only option (or combined with `noremove`) in case of static files that are to upload by FTP later.
+  * `blockftp`: update the FTP upload generator state file in order to prevent the file from being uploaded by both SQL and FTP.
+    Alternative to `remove`.
+This is the default.
-  * `noremove`: do not remove the original file after upload in order to upload it by FTP, too.
-Not for general use.
-Not together with `writephp`.
+  * `remove`: remove the original file after SQL upload in order to prevent it from being uploaded by both SQL and FTP.
+Alternative to `blockftp`.
-  The default is `sqlupload, writephp, adjustlinks` if omitted.
+  The default is `sqlupload, writephp, blockftp, adjustlinks` if omitted.
 * `html_divide_tag`: tag, which surrounds the variable part of the page, for example `html` or `body`.
 If the value is `none`, the whole file is uploaded to the database.
 Effective only for HTML files.